microsoft/OSPO/learning_resources/using-oss/investment-framework.md

                 speaker-attendee-->team-budget-->funding-action

     %% Employee Time
-    investment-options-->engineering-time("`**Employee time for contribution**`"):::investment -- is this one time, time-bound, or enduringm- lots of ways to invest in events? engineering-time-->time-commitment("`**FTE/Half time/Casual**`"):::investment-option
+    investment-options-->engineering-time("`**Employee time for contribution**`"):::investment -- is this one time, time-bound, or enduring- lots of ways to invest in events? engineering-time-->time-commitment("`**FTE/Half time/Casual**`"):::investment-option
                                     time-commitment-->funding-action